davkk/masters-thesis/typst/main.typ

 == Two-particle angular correlation function

 The function measures how often particle pairs appear for a given difference in pseudorapidity ($Delta eta$) and azimuthal angle ($Delta phi$).
 It helps to study patterns in particle production by comparing same-event signal distributions to mixed-event reference in order to remove distortions introduced by the detector's finite acceptance, most notably along $eta$.
-An ideal detector with full acceptance and perfect efficiency would not require this correction.
+An ideal detector with full acceptance and perfect efficiency would not require this operation.

 === Pseudorapidity and azimuthal angle